||W4/VP9KF & G4BKI radio|

 Ensure that your site downloads quickly.
-Within 10-15 seconds at an absolute maximum, preferably 8 seconds or less.
-Assume that your user is on 56k dial-up and NOT on broadband aDSL or Cable.
-Therefore the total file size of a page (including graphics) should never exceed 30k.
+Partly this will be due to your choice of hosting company, browser, number of Add-ons, etc. Within 2-5 seconds at an absolute maximum, preferably 2 seconds or less.
+Assume that your user is on slow 'broadband' aDSL or Cable.
+Therefore the total file size of a page (including graphics) should never exceed 700kB.

 To decrease file size and increase download speed - use as few graphics as possible, optimize the graphics you do have and create clear, concise HTML.
 Always include width and height attributes in the <img> tag so the browser can download the rest of the page while waiting for graphics to download.
 Include alt text in the <img> tag so that the page makes sense before the graphics download or if the user has graphics switched off.